 When a car crashes into another at high speeds, it can cause significant damage to the car and injury to the occupants.
 It is common for high-speed crashes to end in death or serious, permanent injuries like traumatic brain injury, paralysis, or loss of limb.

-Suing for Speeding Car Crashes in PA
+Suing for Crashes Caused by Speeding in Philadelphia

 When you are injured in a car crash, you can often sue for very serious or permanent injuries.
 Your auto insurance may provide “no-fault” coverage if you have a “limited tort” option on your policy.
 This means that you may be required to use your own insurance before filing a claim against the other party’s insurance or filing in court.
 However, if your injuries cost more than your policy’s personal injury protection (PIP) limits or are considered “permanent,” like loss of limb or paralysis, you can usually take your case to court.
 If you have “full tort” car insurance, you can usually sue regardless of these factors.